uday900/Darla-Stores/README.md

 ### ⭐ Reviews & Product Experience
 - ✍️ Add and delete product reviews
 - 🔍 Product search, detailed view, and filtered browsing by category
+- 📄 **Pagination** for product reviews with the ability to navigate through multiple pages

 ### 🧰 Admin Panel (Interactive UI)
-- 📦 Manage products, categories, carousels with individual or bulk
+- 📦 Manage products, categories, carousels with individual or bulk via CSV File
 - 🧑‍💼 View all users and their details
 - 📈 Track metrics and order statistics
 - 📬 Update order statuses, track payments, issue refunds